andrew/ultimate-awesome/README.md

 - [awesome-readings](https://github.com/techgaun/awesome-readings) - List of Awesome Research Articles on Computer Science and Technology.
 - [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
 Best practices of prompt enginnering for developers.
 AI-powered tools for coding and UX/UI design.
 Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
-- [awesome-sfmc](https://github.com/ttntm/awesome-sfmc) - ☁️ A curated list of awesome things related to Salesforce Marketing Cloud.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
 - [awesome-RDM](https://github.com/UB-Mannheim/awesome-RDM) - A curated list of awesome RDM resources for researchers and organisations.
 - [awesome-voltagent](https://github.com/voltagent/awesome-voltagent) - Carefully curated list of awesome VoltAgent resources ⚡️.
 - [awesome-go-blogs](https://github.com/wangrenjun/awesome-go-blogs) - A curated list of Gopher Blogs.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
+- [awesome](https://github.com/xfbs/awesome) - My personal collection of awesome projects, links, books.
+- [awesome-accelerators](https://github.com/ahmadnassri/awesome-accelerators) - A curated list of startup accelerators around the globe.
 - [awesome-albert](https://github.com/albertlauncher/awesome-albert) - A curated list of third party albert extensions.
 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [bitcoin-history](https://github.com/bitcoinfo/bitcoin-history) - Internet History, Digital Cryptography, Cypherpunks, Money \ Economics.
 All the history is related to Bitcoin.